The Expressive Portrait from Home (10weeks/Online)

 Fridays, 2 - 5 pm EST

 The class will be taught live via Zoom.
-Instructions for using Zoom will be sent prior to the class.
+Instructions for using Zoom will be sent the day before or the morning of the first class.